jqn/BusyMama/README.md

 ## Tools Used

-- [**Firebase**](https://firebase.google.com/) 17.0.1: For user authentication, storing data and image files.
+- [**Firebase**](https://firebase.google.com/) 17.0.1: For user authentication, and storing data.
 It will keep these features centralized, on the cloud, and easily available across other mobile devices that the user has.

+- [**Google Play Services**](https://firebase.google.com/) 17.0.0: For geolocation and geofencing

 ## Instructions

 Download or clone this repo on your machine, open the project using Android Studio.
 Go to [Firebase](https://firebase.google.com/), create an account, setup a project for Android, setup MLKit, as well as Firebase authentication, database and storage.
 Follow the instructions on Firebase console, and download the appropriate json file.
 Once Gradle builds the project, click "run" and choose an emulator.
+A Google Services API key is also required.

 ## User Experience